Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 Not “is it stylish.”

-But: does it deserve a place in a brand’s product architecture?
+But: does it deserve a place in a brand’s product range?

 Most product shapes do not gain traction because the market suddenly wants novelty for its own sake.